 John Singleton Copley (1738 – September 9, 1815) was an Anglo-American painter, active in both colonial America and England.
 He was probably born in Boston, Massachusetts, to Richard and Mary Singleton Copley, both Anglo-Irish.
-He is famous for his portrait paintings of wealthy and influential figures in colonial New England, depicting in particular middle-class subjects.
-His portraits were innovative in their tendency to depict artifacts relating to these individuals' lives.
+After becoming well-established as a portrait painter of the wealthy in colonial New England, he moved to London in 1774, never returning to America.
+In London he met considerable success as a portraitist for the next two decades, and also painted a number of large history paintings, which were innovative in their readiness to depict modern subjects and modern dress.
+His later years were less successful, and he died heavily in debt.

 ReadRuth Kenny's essay on The Craze for Pastel in conjunction with a 2014 BP Spotlight display at Tate Britain ...